agisga/grpSLOPE/_posts/2016-8-19-basic-usage.md

 layout: post
 title: "Basic usage of the R package grpSLOPE"
 author: Alexej Gossmann
-date: 2016-08-19
+date: 2016-10-18
 ---

 ## Introduction

 Group SLOPE (*gSLOPE*) is a penalized linear regression method that is used for adaptive selection of groups of significant predictors in a high-dimensional linear model.
-A unique property of the Group SLOPE method is that it offers group false discovery rate (*gFDR*) control (i.e., control of the expected proportion of irrelevant groups among the total number of groups selected by the Group SLOPE method).
+A unique property of the Group SLOPE method is that it offers group false discovery rate (*gFDR*) control (i.e., control of the expected proportion of irrelevant groups among the total number of groups selected by Group SLOPE).
+A detailed description of the method can be found in [D. Brzyski, A. Gossmann, W. Su, and M. Bogdan (2016) *Group SLOPE &mdash; adaptive selection of groups of predictors*](https://arxiv.org/abs/1610.04960).

 Group SLOPE is implemented in the R package `grpSLOPE`.

-As an introduction to the R package, in the following we will walk through a usage example.
+As an introduction to the R package, in the following we will walk through a basic usage demonstration.
 First, we will simulate some data, before we feed it into `grpSLOPE`, and subsequently examine the output.

 ## Data generation